harborPlatform/HarborPlatformContractDemo/README.md

 ## ColorMate

 ColorMate is a program that finds an appropriate color set for a given color.
-This is a program provided for testing and verification of the harbor platform, but it is not only a project for testing but also a project for independent improvement.
+This is a program provided for testing and verification of Harbor platform, but it is not only a project for testing but also a project for independent improvement.
 It has limited functionality as a client program and can be tuned off through purchase.
 In-App support for Wallet account creation, purchasing, certificate issuance and verification, and product integrity verification.

 download : mac link / window link